MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W147 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring Streaming Management - Developer Guide.md

 }
 ```

+The payload represents a single message taken at a given time for an ordered pair of endpoints for `service1`.
+The message contains four performance-related metrics with their values.

 Please note that JSON is one of many possible data formats and the use of
 a particular one depends on the particular technology selected for a given subscription.
 For example, in the case of _Kafka_ transport, another popular format is Apache Avro [[Avro](#8-references)].